sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 URL : [http://waph-hackathon.eastus.cloudapp.azure.com/xss/level5/echo.php](URL : http://waph-hackathon.eastus.cloudapp.azure.com/xss/level5/echo.php)

-The security measures have been further enhanced in this specific level.
-The alert() function and the `<script>` element are both removed.
-I've used a mix of Unicode encoding and the `<body>` tag's onload() function to get around these limitations and still trigger a popup alert.
+Security measures have been further enhanced in level 5.
+I've used  `<body>` tag encoding onload() function to get around these limitations and still trigger a popup alert.
 By using this technique, one can circumvent the direct filters that are applied to `<script>` and alert() and execute JavaScript code indirectly.
-The utilization of Unicode encoding facilitates the representation of characters in a manner that the browser can comprehend as JavaScript code, hence permitting the attainment of the intended functionality in spite of the filters.
+The utilization of Unicode encoding facilitates the representation of characters in a manner that the browser can comprehend as JavaScript code, hence permitting the attainment of the intended functionality.

 ```
 input=<body onload="\u0061alert('Level 5 - Hacked by Sruthi Sridhar Bopparthi')">This website is hacked</body>